viamrobotics/viam_flutter_hotspot_provisioning_widget/example/hotspot_provisioning/README.md

 # Viam Flutter Hotspot Provisioning Example
 This example project demonstrates how to use the Viam Flutter Hotspot Provisioning Widget to connect robots to the Viam platform.

+## Getting Started

+1. Ensure you have the required Viam API credentials configured in `lib/consts.dart`
+2. Run the example app
+3. Choose "Provision New Machine" or "Reconnect Machine"
+4. Follow the on-screen instructions

+## Use Cases
 The app showcases two main use cases:

-## Use Cases

 ### 1. Provision a new machine
 This flow demonstrates how to connect a **new robot** to the Viam platform for the first time.
 The process: